Black rhinos have bad eyesight but they have excellent hearing.

 They usually live between 35 and 50 years, and most black rhinos live in East Africa, in Tanzania.

-We have three black rhino at Folly Farm.
+We have four black rhino at Folly Farm.
 They live in our Kifaru Reserve enclosure.
 They love rolling in the mud and charging around.

 The Eastern black rhino is seriously at risk of becoming extinct.
-You can find out more about how we’re helping black rhino conservation.
+You can find out more about how we’re helping black rhino conservation and find out about our new baby boy born in January 2020.

 The biggest danger to rhinos is poaching, or being killed for their horn.